Zitzeronion/Swalbe.jl/README.md

 After the simulation box (or square to be more precise) is set we compute the first lattice Boltzmann equilibrium `Swalbe.equilibrium!(fout, height, velx, vely, vsq)`.
 Knowing the initial equilibrium we can enter the lattice Boltzmann time loop.
-Inside the loop we compute for every time step the forces that are present, here the film pressure (laplacian of the surface and wettability), slippage to regularize the contact line and the pressure gradient
+Inside the loop we compute the forces that are present for every time step.
+In this case the film pressure (laplacian of the surface and wettability), slippage to regularize the contact line and the pressure gradient
 ```julia
 Swalbe.filmpressure!(pressure, height, dgrad, sys.γ, th, sys.n, sys.m, sys.hmin, sys.hcrit)
 Swalbe.∇f!(h∇px, h∇py, pressure, dgrad, height)